Growth Trends for Related Jobs

 - 20+ years: $59,000

 Job Growth Trend

-The BLS estimates that employment in this field will grow six percent between 2016 and 2026, which is considered average job growth compared to all industries in the United States.
+The BLS estimates that employment in this field will grow four percent between 2020 and 2030, which is considered below average job growth compared to all industries in the United States.
 Employment opportunities and compensation levels depend, in part, on where you live, so if your family is willing to relocate, you may improve your career prospects.

 Lainie Petersen writes about business, real estate and personal finance, drawing on 25 years experience in publishing and education.
 Petersen's work appears in Money Crashers, Selling to the Masses, and in Walmart News Now, a blog for Walmart suppliers.
 She holds a master's degree in library science from Dominican University.